-For many seeking to put their money to work on their own behalf, investment interest may be limited to traditional commodities such as stocks or bonds.
+For many people seeking to put their money to work on their own behalf, investment interest may be limited to traditional commodities such as stocks or bonds.
 However, according to financial professional Christopher Linkas, those who ignore the lucrative field of commercial real estate are doing themselves a disservice for a variety of reasons.
-To get a better idea of how these types of investments may benefit your portfolio, read his tips below.
+Commercial real estate typically concerns itself with refers to buildings or land intended to generate a profit, either from capital gain or rental income.
+To get a better idea of how these types of investments may benefit your portfolio, read Linkas’ tips below.

 Christopher Linkas began his investment career immediately after graduating from Bowdoin College in 1991.
 Although he found post-college opportunities limited by a recession caused by the savings and loan crisis, he was still able to start on a path that would lead him to investment expertise.
 In fact, he actually credits that recession with helping to sharpen his investment prowess.
 During that time, loans were being offered at heavily reduced rates to help stimulate the economy.
 There was therefore ample experience to be gained for enterprising young professionals interested in learning the ropes of the investment world.